Niraka/NEBULA/README.txt

 Example commit message using [MUL]:

-Title: [MUL] Iterators
+Title: [MUL] Iterator development continued
-Msg  : [FTR]
+Msg  : (Optional introductory message)
+	   [FTR]
-       Added iterators to each of the container types.
+       + Added iterators to each of the container types.

 	   [MOD]
 	   + Red black trees not track the left-most element